 The American Avalanche Association works on behalf of avalanche professionals and their beneficiaries.

 The American Avalanche Association (A3) is a 501(c)(3) nonprofit organization dedicated to professional excellence in avalanche safety, education and research in the United States.
 Growing demand increases existing pressure on the inherently dangerous avalanche industry.
-A3 acts on behalf of the pros and their beneficiaries to ensure access to education, safety, training, and up-to-date resources.
+A3 acts on behalf of avalanche pros and their beneficiaries to ensure access to education, safety, training, and up-to-date resources.
 Who are avalanche professionals?
 A3 members include snow science researchers, search and rescue professionals, avalanche forecasters, educators, professional guides, athletes, snow safety officers, snow rangers, patrollers, technicians, and explosive specialists.
-A3 focuses on three key initiatives: education, publications and outreach, to connect organizations and professionals with vital resources.
+A3 focuses on three key initiatives: education, publications, and outreach, to connect organizations and professionals with vital resources.

 Leading the avalanche industry since 1986.